tolik518/death-by-savegame-editor/README.md

 - Windows: `C:\Users\<YourUsername>\AppData\Local\Terrible Toybox\Death by Scrolling\save.bin` (unverified location)
 - MacOS: `~/Library/Application Support/Terrible Toybox/Death by Scrolling/save.bin` (unverified location)

-1. cd scripts
+Linux:
+1. Clone/Download this repository
+2. Go to the `scripts` folder and open your Terminal
-2. run `python3 dbs_codec.py decrypt "/home/tolik/.local/share/Terrible Toybox/Death by Scrolling/save.bin" payload.hocon`
+3. run `python3 dbs_codec.py decrypt "/home/tolik/.local/share/Terrible Toybox/Death by Scrolling/save.bin" payload.hocon`
-3. Change some data in the `payload.hocon` file
+4. Change some data in the `payload.hocon` file
-4. run `python3 dbs_codec.py encrypt payload.hocon "/home/tolik/.local/share/Terrible Toybox/Death by Scrolling/save.bin"`
+5. run `python3 dbs_codec.py encrypt payload.hocon "/home/tolik/.local/share/Terrible Toybox/Death by Scrolling/save.bin"`

 (!)
 YOU CAN LOSE ALL YOUR PROGRESS IF YOU MAKE A MISTAKE (!)
 (!)
 YOU CAN GET BANNED FROM THE LEADERBOARD FOR USING MODIFIED SAVE FILES (!)